adamcheng7/POLI-381-Data-Project/README.md

     - `complete_dataset.csv`: The complete dataset used for analysis

+        - `complete_dataset.dta`: The complete dataset in Stata format

+        - `complete_dataset.RData`: The complete dataset in R data format

     - `original_datasets`: Contains the original datasets collected from the listed data sources and used to create `complete_dataset.csv`

         - `eap_data.csv`: Original dataset retrieved from the Executive Approval Project